 An underlying assumption of the Granger tests performed above is that all customer trades have equal information content-or that all customer trades are equally beneficial to piggyback or front run on.
 But we know that customer trades come in many flavors.
-Some are passive orders triggered by price movements while others are high priority market orders that need to be worked on the floor of the exchange.
+Some are passive orders triggered by price movements while others are high priority market orders that need to be worked on the floor of the Exchange.
 It is, therefore, reasonable to expect that the latter may contain more information than the former and may result in more frequent piggybacking/front running.
-To the extent that the more informative customer trades also lead to greater profits for the customer, we identify dual traders' customer trades, based on ex-post profitability, and examine whether piggybacking/front running is associated with the profitability of trades being followed or fronted.
+To the extent that the more informative customer trades also lead to higher trading profits for the customer, we identify the informed customer trades, based on ex-post profitability, and examine whether piggybacking/front running is associated with such customer trades.

-Following Fishman and Longstaff (1992) we compute the ex-post trading profit of a dual trader's customers in time interval t on day d as tests on piggybacking/front running.
-For brevity we do not formally present these results or those corresponding to subsequent robustness checks.
-All results are, however, available on request.
+Following Fishman and Longstaff (1992) we define the ex-post trading profit of a dual trader's customers in time interval t on day d as